-We’ve all been there— rolling ourselves out of bed, shuffling to the bathroom, and looking in the mirror only to come face-to-face with someone who looks like you, but slightly puffier.
-Yikes!
+We’ve all been there before — rolling ourselves out of bed, shuffling to the bathroom and looking in the mirror only to come face-to-face with someone who looks like you, just slightly puffier.
 As if acne and under-eye bags weren’t enough to manage, dealing with a bloated, puffy face is no fun.
-We’d bet you’d like to avoid it in the future, no?
-Well, it’s all about making the proper changes to your lifestyle.
-Want to learn more?
-Read on for four reasons your face appears puffy, plus tips for a bloated face!
+Luckily, facial puffiness can be easily avoided when you know what exactly triggers it and how you can minimize its appearance after the fact.

 In case you didn’t already know, a bloated face usually results from water retention and excess fluids in your face.
-One cause of water retention?
-Your diet!
-If you’ve ever wondered what foods and ingredients can make your face appear bloated, there’s one offender in particular you should know about: salt!
-Yup, according to Harvard Health Publishing, sodium intake is associated with fluid retention, which can result in puffiness and bloating after a very salty meal.
+One cause of water retention that many overlook is diet.
+If you’ve ever wondered what foods and ingredients make your face appear bloated, there’s one offender, in particular, you should know about — salt.
+According to Harvard Health Publishing, sodium intake (for example, eating a salty meal) is associated with fluid retention, which can result in puffiness and bloating.

 Speaking of retaining water, thanks to premenstrual water retention, women tend to notice bloating one to two days before they start their period, per the Mayo Clinic.
-To help reduce visible facial bloat, the Mayo Clinic recommends limiting your salt intake and taking magnesium supplements.
-Of course, you should always make sure that you consult with your doctor before introducing new supplements to your diet.
+To help reduce visible facial bloat, the Mayo Clinic recommends limiting your salt intake during this time and taking magnesium supplements to reduce water retention.
+Of course, you should always make sure that you consult with your doctor before introducing new supplements into your diet.

-According to the American Academy of Dermatology (AAD), one of the symptoms of rosacea flare-ups is swollen skin.
-So, your puffy face could be related to rosacea.
-Now, what can trigger this type of reaction in the first place?
+According to the American Academy of Dermatology (AAD), one of the symptoms of rosacea flare-ups is facial swelling.
+So, your puffy face could be related to rosacea but it begs the bigger question — what can trigger this type of reaction in the first place?

 If you’re often victim to puffy under-eye bags, in particular, the way you sleep could be to blame.
 The Mayo Clinic suggests addressing puffy eyes by sleeping with your head slightly raised.
 You can do this by using an extra pillow under your head to help prevent fluid from accumulating around your eyes as you sleep, which can help alleviate puffy under-eyes.

-This handy skin care tool can be used to massage your puffy face, soothing the area in the process.
-Yup, according to an article from Dermatology News, crystal rollers, like jade rollers, are rolled across the skin to help calm swelling and help drain lymphatics to reduce the appearance of puffiness.
-Jade rollers are also great for applying products like serums.
+Either of these handy skin care tools can be used to massage your bloated face, soothing the area and depuffing in the process.
+According to an article from Dermatology News, crystal rollers, like jade rollers and gua shas, are rolled across the skin to calm swelling and aid in lymphatic drainage to reduce the appearance of puffiness.

-The Mayo Clinic suggests using a cool compress, like a clean washcloth that has been wet with cool water, to help reduce the appearance of puffy under-eyes.
+If you don’t have access to your skin care tools, try a washcloth hack that works perfectly in a pinch.
+The Mayo Clinic suggests using a cool compress, like a clean washcloth that has been doused with cool water, to help reduce the appearance of puffy under-eyes.
 Press the damp washcloth to the skin under and around your eyes for a few minutes using mild pressure.
-You can also stick your jade roller in the fridge prior to using it for a similar effect.